π¦ Admin Web App (2021.10 ~ 2022.05) β

 - Designed the Monorepo architecture, separating apps and libraries.

-- Developed the frontend using Nx, Next.js, Material UI, and Axios.
+- Developed the front-end using Nx, Next.js, Material UI, and Axios.

 - Migrated and refactored legacy code.

-- Created reusable frontend assets, including shared UI components, shared functions, and shared state management solutions.
+- Created reusable front-end assets, including shared UI components, shared functions, and shared state management solutions.

 - Conducted code reviews to maintain code quality and consistency.